I’m not one for writing articles about web hosting companies.

-Affordability – Bluehost is not the cheapest around, but still nevertheless reasonably affordable when you weigh up what you get (minus the poor uptime), which according to their website is unlimited everything.
+Affordability – Bluehost is not the cheapest around, but still nevertheless reasonably affordable when you weigh up what you get (minus the poor uptime).

-I later found out that I didn’t actually need a VPS plan.
+I later found out when I migrated over to SiteGround that I didn’t actually need a VPS plan.
 All I had to do was optimise my site, delete a few plugins and clean up my database.
-Maybe I’d caught them on an off day.

 Bluehost offers 24/7 support via live chat, support ticket and telephone.
 They also use Twitter to provide help and support.

-Facts and stats about Bluehost – Here are some interesting things to learn about Bluehost.
+Facts and stats about Bluehost – Here are some interesting things about Bluehost.